Below is our statement of purpose, its what we do and why:

 GLF staff and carers will promote the best possible quality of contact between children and families.
 GLF will (whenever it is consistent with a child’s care plan) work in partnership with the placing local authority and the child’s family towards maintaining and strengthening the child’s family relationships with a view to rehabilitation.

 Children who move on, whether they are returning to their birth family or to another placement should be able to take with them the memory of a positive experience whilst living with their GLF carers.

 GLF allocate a Supervisor to share responsibility for the work of each of its foster families.
-Carers have access to telephone advice twenty four hours a day 365 days of the year.
-An experienced social work manager is permanently available to provide support to the 24 hour service and to receive out of hours referrals.
+Carers have access to telephone advice twenty-four hours a day 365 days of the year.
+An experienced social work manager is permanently available to provide support to the twenty-four hour service and to receive out of hours referrals.

 Children in placement are seen regularly by the carer’s supervisor.
 Their right to complain is explained to them in an age appropriate way at an early stage of their placement.
-When age appropriate they are given a copy of GLF’s Children’s or Young Persons Guide, where possible in their first language.
+When age appropriate they are given a copy of GLF’s Children’s or Young Persons Guide, which is available in a number of different languages.

 Foster families are expected to maintain clean and comfortable accommodation and to provide appropriate food at all times.
 They must ensure that the children in their care have adequate pocket money, clothing, toys and other personal possessions.

 Carers must do everything they can to support the child’s cultural identity, preserve pre-existing religious affiliations and promote the child’s general self-esteem.